Paul Budde

 Most modern cities were founded in the Middle Ages

-They didn’t emerge for the sake of it but were needed to achieve other goals such as political power, security, economic, etc. At the same time they became the centre of knowledge, innovation and social and economic interaction.
+As is still the case cities in general offer better opportunities, they also facilitated political power, security, economic growth, etc. At the same time the larger cities became the centre of knowledge, innovation and social and economic interaction.
 They became a vast pool of human capital that could be tapped for all sorts of reasons, economic, social, learning, developing, etc., a process that is still continuing at this time.

 This in particular applied to the period that saw the greatest boom in town development.
 Apart from the above mentioned cities well over 90% of all modern cities emerged from the 10th century onwards in the southern part of the northwest European region and from the 13th century further to the north.